3.1 Student-centred education

 During independent work, the students’ attention is focused on:

-1. working on a self-chosen topic.
-There is ample attention for the educational goal Subjectification.
+- working on a self-chosen topic.
+This ties in with the educational goal of Subjectivation

 1.2 No student-centred education

-Most of the time you focus on ‘Teacher-Centred Education’.
-Maybe you feel obliged to do so by the government, your supervisor, or your section.
+You stick mainly to teacher-centred education.
+You feel obliged to do so by government, school leadership, or head of department.
 Rules and procedures, no matter how useful they seem, can have a negative effect on your mental leeway.
 Gradually, a narrowing of consciousness occurs.
 You decide what your students do, and in doing so, you limit your students’ freedom to explore on their own.
-When you control students too much, students have little opportunity to make decisions independently.
-See pitfall ‘Teacher-Centred Education’
+You keep students on a leash too much.
+Students have little opportunity to make decisions independently.
+See pitfall teacher-centred education

 Enslave a man and you destroy his ambition, his enterprise, his abilities.”
 Lepore (2018), Jill